JonnyHaystack/i3-resurrect/README.md

 i3-resurrect is a program which can save and restore the layout and running programs in your i3 workspaces.

-Layouts are saved by using i3ipc to save the necessary information from the workspace tree as a JSON file.
+Layouts are saved by using i3ipc to write the necessary information from the workspace tree to a JSON file.

-Programs are saved by looking up each process in the workspace and saving their `cmdline` (the command used to launch the program) and `cwd` (current working directory) to a JSON file.
+Programs are saved by looking up each process in the workspace and writing their `cmdline` (the command used to launch the program) and `cwd` (current working directory) to a JSON file.

-Programs are restored by simply running the programs in the JSON file with the working directory set appropriately.
+When restoring programs, Python's subprocess module is used to launch the saved programs with the correct working directory.

-Layouts are restored by using i3's built-in layout restoring functionality to create placeholder windows which will swallow windows matching certain criteria.
+When restoring layouts, i3's built-in ability layout restoring functionality is used.
+This creates placeholder windows where each one will "swallow" any window that appears and matches specified criteria (window class, instance, title etc).

-xdotool is also used to make i3 see existing windows as new windows.
+xdotool is used to make i3 see existing windows as new windows.
-This is necessary for matching by window title because the title must match when the window first appears and programs usually change the title after the window is created.
+This is necessary for matching by window title because the title must match when the window first appears and programs usually only update the title after the window is created.

 ## Background